 Some of what we do might seem similar to what you may have read or heard elsewhere, though it won't be exactly the same and our processes are especially suitable for rural churches.
 What we offer is a special combination of theological understanding, rural ministry experience, an ability to work ecumenically, and experience and qualifications in secular management issues such as organisational development and the management of change.

 Our processes are tailored to your situation as we support you to develop mission strategies carefully tailored to your situation and sustainable.
-We are looking for strategies that suit you and that fit comfortably.
+We are looking for appropriate strategies that suit you and work quite easily.
 We will not seek to promote any specific strategy (e.g. Alpha) no matter how well they might have suited others.
 At the end of the processes your church should be confident in determining what programmes or strategies are the right ones for you, and to which your members are most likely to commit.

 More about the Processes